Steering at the Source: Style Modulation Heads for Robust Persona Control: Acknowledgments

 Following the layer-wise identification, we further zoom in to the attention-head level, conducting a granular analysis to identify the heads responsible for persona generation.
 We additionally introduce head-wise persona vectors $[f(\mathbf{o}_{\ell,1}); \dots; f(\mathbf{o}_{\ell,H})]$ at the concatenation stage prior to the output projection $\mathbf{W}^{O}$ (\cref{eq:mha_sum}).

-To quantify the influence of individual heads, we define the \emph{Head Contribution Score} $s_{\ell, i}$ for head $i$ in layer $\ell$ as the dot product between its contribution to the persona feature and the aggregate attention-output persona vector $f(\text{MHA}(\mathbf{h}_{\ell}))$: Unlike cosine similarity, the dot product captures both the alignment and magnitude of each head's influence.

-Visualizing these scores reveals pronounced head-level sparsity and commonality.
-As shown in \cref{fig:head_contribution_qwen}, a small number of heads consistently exhibit high contribution scores across all personas.
-In particular, heads 3, 5, and 28 in layer 20 of Qwen2.5-7B, and heads 24, 30, and 32 in layer 14 of Llama-3.1-8B (\cref{fig:llama_head_contribution_single}), consistently emerged as top contributors for every evaluated trait.
-This finding suggests the existence of specialized attention heads which are dedicated to modulating the model's behavioral and stylistic attributes, which we term \emph{Style Modulation Heads}.
+To quantify the influence of individual heads, we define the \emph{Head Contribution Score} $s_{\ell, i}$ for head $i$ in layer $\ell$ as the dot product between its contribution to the persona feature and the aggregate attention-output persona vector $f(\text{MHA}(\mathbf{h}_{\ell}))$: Visualizing these scores reveals pronounced head-level sparsity and commonality.
+As shown in \cref{fig:head_contribution_qwen,fig:head_contribution_llama}, a small number of heads consistently exhibit high contribution scores across all personas.
+In particular, heads 3, 5, and 28 in layer 20 of Qwen2.5-7B, and heads 24, 30, and 32 in layer 14 of Llama-3.1-8B, consistently emerged as top contributors for every evaluated trait.
+Importantly, a complementary analysis using cosine similarity instead of the dot product yielded a consistent ranking (\appref{appendix:head-contribution-cosine}).
+This finding suggests the existence of specialized attention heads dedicated to modulating the model's behavioral and stylistic attributes, which we term \emph{Style Modulation Heads}.

 Individual head-level steering confirms that the high-scoring heads are functional drivers of persona expression, though their relative impact varies across traits.
-We perform steering on each head output using neutral system prompts with a coefficient of 7.5 (\cref{fig:head_steering_trait_qwen}).
-While all identified heads increase trait scores, the head yielding the strongest amplification depends on the specific persona.
+We perform steering on each head using neutral system prompts with a coefficient of 7.5 (\cref{fig:head_steering_trait_qwen,fig:head_steering_trait_llama}).
+While all identified heads increase trait scores, the head yielding the strongest amplification depends on the persona.
 We further observe a positive association between the Head Contribution Score and the resulting persona gain, suggesting that higher-scoring heads tend to induce stronger steering effects.

 In summary, our geometric analysis at both layer and head levels identifies the Style Modulation Heads where persona-indicative features emerge.
 By leveraging internal geometry as a proxy, this approach enables precise, component-level localization while bypassing the prohibitive computational burden of exhaustive causal interventions.